-With the ever-increasing popularity of solar systems and installations; various questions have started to arise from the cost to the worth and even to its usage.
+With the ever-increasing popularity of solar systems and installations, various questions have started to arise from the cost to the worth and even to its usage.

 The straight answer is a resounding no, solar panels do not generate energy at night.
-Even though the panels may be able to absorb some moonlight, these are nowhere enough to power a house, however that doesn’t mean that you cannot use power generated through the day at night.
+Even though the panels may be able to absorb some moonlight, these are nowhere enough to power a house, however, that doesn’t mean that you cannot use power generated through the day at night.

 These solar batteries come active at night by distributing the energy that they have stored up for usage around the house.
-These batteries make it very convenient and reliable to rely on your solar panels without having any reason to buy electricity from the grid and can be very advantageous to someone that wants to go entirely off the national grid.
+These batteries make it very convenient and reliable to rely on your solar panels without having any reason to buy electricity from the grid and can be very advantageous to someone who wants to go entirely off the national grid.

 How can I use net-metering to my advantage at night?

 Another major way to benefit from a solar system even at night time is net metering.

 This is when your solar panel system is generating a lot more energy than you can consume, this excess energy is fed back into the grid.
 The national grid compensates you for the excess energy that you give to them by adding credits to your electric bill which means that your excessive energy generation can earn you money.

 The major advantage to net metering is that in case your solar panels don’t absorb a sufficient amount of sunlight over a long period of time probably due to adverse weather conditions, you can take back the credits you fed into the grid when you were mass producing energy and use it to power your house, effectively making the grid a form of external storage.

 Think of the energy grid as a communal battery for homes with solar.
 Instead of installing a battery yourself, just sell your excess power back to the energy companies and get credit to use it at night.

 The perfect condition for solar panels to put out the maximum power is direct bright sunlight.
 That being said they can still catch the light and generate power on cloudy days and when the sun is still low in the sky.